fulopl/cheese-terminator/README.md

 The Game uses classic Dungeon Crawl tile for visual experience.

-I also intended this Game to be a foundation for more complex dungeon games.
+I also intended this game to be a basis for more complex dungeon games.

 ## Built with